kreshank/Unfair-Blackjack-Simulation/README.md

 Notably with the TrainedPlayer class -- this is a trainable neural network that will learn 1) a card counting strategy, 2) betting strategy depending on running count, and 3) per-hand decision strategy.
 The card counting strategy can also be overridden with a fixed strategy if desired (Hi-Lo, K-O, etc.).

+## Methodology
+### Network Player
+This is a standard neural network trained with Monte-Carlo REINFORCE and gradient clipping.
+The training is somewhat unstable as each epoch randomizes the setting: shoe size, number of players (other players play by Book), etc. For training, we can modify batch sizes and number of episodes for stability.